EMERGENCY CONTINGENCY PLAN

-2. Assist Emergency Director in whatever way directed.
+2. Assist the emergency director in whatever way directed.

-3. If evacuation alarm is sounded, “Please evacuate the building immediately”, Repeat several times.
+3. If an evacuation alarm is sounded, repeat the following several times: “Please evacuate the building immediately.”

 a.
-When instructed to initiate or other evacuation type drill, announce throughout your entire floor (including the lunchroom, conference areas, etc.)
+When instructed to initiate or other evacuation type drill, announce throughout your entire floor (including the lunchroom and conference areas).

 b.
-“This is a drill.
-Please evacuate the building immediately.”, Repeat several times.
+Repeat the following several times: “This is a drill.
+Please evacuate the building immediately.

 c.
-Report to Emergency Director and assist in whatever way directed.
+Report to the emergency director and assist in whatever way directed.

 a.
 When instructed to initiate an earthquake drill, announce throughout your entire floor.

 b.
-“This is an earthquake drill.
-Please get under your desks or tables immediately.”, Repeat several times.
+Repeat the following several times: “This is an earthquake drill.
+Please get under your desks or tables immediately.”
 Make a mental note of non-cooperative persons.

 c.
-Report to Emergency Director at switchboard when complete.
+Report to the emergency director at the switchboard when complete.
 He will advise you when you should announce the end of the drill.

 1. Monitors are the key individuals in any emergency.
-By their actions the can maintain calm in their groups intact, and ensure effective communications between the disaster team leaders and students, faculty and staff of the University.
+By their actions they can maintain calm in their groups and ensure effective communications between the disaster team leaders and students, faculty, and staff of the university.

-2. Monitors are responsible for maintaining a roster of the individuals in their groups and for knowing who is at the facility so that in event of an evacuation they can report individuals who may still be in the building.
-This is a most important responsibility as it may be necessary to search for individuals at risk of human lift.
+2. Monitors are responsible for maintaining a roster of the individuals in their groups and for knowing who is at the facility so that, in event of an evacuation, they can report individuals who may still be in the building.
+This is a very important responsibility as it may be necessary to search for individuals at risk of human lift.

-4. Monitors are responsible for getting access to class schedules/intern schedules/patient roster
+4. Monitors are responsible for getting access to class schedules/intern schedules/patient rosters.

-5. Upon hearing announcement to evacuate building, instruct everyone in your area (including visitors, VIPs, etc.) to leave the building immediately via the nearest exit.
+5. Upon hearing an announcement to evacuate the building, instruct everyone in your area (including visitors and VIPs) to leave the building immediately via the nearest exit.

 11. Pass along to individuals in your group the information given to you by communicators.
-This will include information regarding finding individuals unaccounted for, termination of any drill, authorization to return to the building, authorization to start automobile engines, instructions to go home, etc.
+This will include information regarding finding individuals unaccounted for, termination of any drill, authorization to return to the building, authorization to start automobile engines, and instructions to go home.

 A. FIRE PLAN

-1. PLAN AHEAD: Be familiar with the locations of stairwells, fire alarm pull locations and fire extinguishers.
+1. PLAN AHEAD: Be familiar with the locations of stairwells, fire alarm pulls, and fire extinguishers.
 See the floor plan posted in your office.